 We are excited that you are bringing your students to Catalina Island!
 This will be a trip that the students will remember for the rest of their lives.
 We will do our best to make your trip an exceptional experience.
-We would like to offer a few reminders to help make your trip successful. summer dance camps
+We would like to offer a few reminders to help make your trip successful. singing camps

 Science Content Standards